 - Securing equipment or loads with bungee cords

 For all of these activities, it is important to remember that bystanders also face significant risk and should take precautions against eye injuries, too.
 This is particularly important for children who watch their parents perform routine chores in and around the home.
 Bystanders should wear eye protection too or leave the area where the work is being done.

 How Can I Prevent Eye Injuries at Home?

-Wearing protective eyewear will prevent 90% of eye injuries, so make sure that your home has at least one pair and wear the eyewear when risks come into play.
+Wearing protective eyeglasses will prevent 90% of eye injuries, so make sure that your home has at least one pair and wear the eyewear when risks come into play.
 There will still be occasions when accidents and injuries happen.
 Consider taking some of these safety steps around the home to diminish the risks even more: